This is why we give each other chocolate eggs at Easter

-The Easter holidays 2023 are here, with the big day itself coming this weekend.
+The Easter holidays 2023 are here, with the UK set to bask in warm temperatures throughout the weekend.

-The Christian religious festival, which the religion’s followers believe marks the anniversary of Jesus Christ’s crucifixion and resurrection, is ramping up after Palm Sunday was marked last weekend.
+The Christian religious festival marks the anniversary of Jesus Christ’s crucifixion and resurrection.
+Good Friday and Easter Monday are both bank holidays in the UK, although Easter Sunday typically forms the centrepiece of the celebration.
+The date on which these occasions fall changes every year.

 Advertisement